-This option is designed for new CTE teachers pursuing postbaccalaureate professional teacher certification or occupational career and technical certification through their official state certifying body for professional licensure to teach in public education (Plan A) or current professionally certified instructors pursuing additional professional teaching coursework for teaching enhancement (Plan B).
-New or future teachers pursuing post-baccalaureate teacher certification must obtain an official certification plan and take teacher certification courses identified by either the UCM Director of Clinical and Field Services or an appropriate professional certification official from their state.
-All students in Plan A should create a program of study based on deficiencies listed on their certification plan or professional teaching certificate.
+This option is designed for (1) current professionally certified instructors pursuing additional professional teaching coursework for teaching enhancement (Plan A); or (2) new CTE teachers pursuing post-baccalaureate professional teacher certification or occupational career and technical certification through their official state certifying body for professional licensure to teach in public education (Plan B).
+Additionally, new or future teachers pursuing post-baccalaureate teacher certification (Plan B) must obtain an official certification plan and take teacher certification courses identified by either (1) their State Department of Education; or (2) the UCM Director of Clinical Services and Certification.
+All students in Plan B, with the assistance of their program advisor, will create a program of study based on deficiencies listed on their certification plan or professional teaching certificate.
+While students pursuing this option may pursue teaching certification, certification is not a requirement for the degree.